 The age-old adage applies here: “focus on what you do best and delegate the rest.”
 The truth can be humbling.
 Everyone has their strengths and weaknesses in the workplace so it’s important to focus on those when managing a small business where time and resources are limited.

-Even if you are a solo business owner there will be times where it makes more sense to hire a contractor or freelancer to take on some work that you do not have experience with.
+Even if you are a solo business owner there will be times where it makes more sense to hire a fractional leader, contractor, or freelancer to take on some work that you do not have experience with.
 It does not make sense for you to spend your time designing a website if your natural strengths are meeting with potential new clients.

 5. Use the Pomodoro Technique for Time Management